Case Study: Diageo Marketing Investment – How Effectiveness Became a Strategic Growth Lever

 What Has This Meant for the Business?

 The results have been clear.
 Not only has Diageo improved its marketing ROI, but it has also significantly increased the consistency and commercial effectiveness of its global campaigns.
 Marketing spend — more than £2 billion annually — is no longer seen as a discretionary investment but as a core lever for brand-led growth.
+Even amid economic uncertainty, Diageo has maintained or increased its economic uncertainty marketing spend to support growth and market presence.
+The company has also sustained a strong reinvestment rate in key categories such as Scotch, ensuring continued brand growth and effectiveness.
+Increased advertising has been a key component of Diageo’s strategy, driving brand presence and market share.
 This has strengthened internal alignment between marketing and finance, with the CMO playing a pivotal role in strategic planning.
+Diageo’s deliberate choice to invest in marketing and brand development has been central to driving growth and enhancing brand equity.

 This blend of rigour and creativity – enabled by structure, but powered by vision – has become the blueprint for marketing’s role inside the business.